netzwelt-rajan/assignment1/README.md

 The server will run on port 5000.
 You can test it in the (Chrome or Firefox) browser at localhost:5000.

+App will connect to Mysql database

+create a database it not exist

+DB-name : demo_app

 ## Author

 - [Rajan Kumar](mailto:netzwelt.rajan@gmail.com)